The National Pilgrimage, ‘In the footsteps of Saint Mary MacKillop’, goes to many places associated with Mary MacKillop’s life and ministry.

 A pilgrimage is a very personal experience but it is usually a journey with others: seeking, listening, reflecting and seeing the hand of God at work in our own lives.

-This Australian Pilgrimage, begins in East Melbourne on 9 November, goes to many of the places associated with Mary MacKillop’s life and ministry and concludes at Mary MacKillop Place North Sydney on 19 November.
+This Australian Pilgrimage, begins in East Melbourne on 23 October – 3 November, goes to many of the places associated with Mary MacKillop’s life and ministry and concludes at Mary MacKillop Place North Sydney.

 It is a unique opportunity for participants to absorb some of the aspects of her life and appreciate her role as our Australian Saint.